netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

 Two reference stylesheets are provided as examples of how to harvest metadata fragments from a THREDDS catalog.
 One of these stylesheets, thredds-metadata.xsl, is for generating iso19139 metadata fragments from THREDDS metadata following Unidata dataset discovery conventions.
 The other stylesheet, netcdf-attributes.xsl, is for generating iso19139 fragments from netCDF datasets following Unidata dataset discovery conventions.
 These stylesheets are designed for use with the 'HARVESTING TEMPLATE – THREDDS – DATA DISCOVERY' template and can be found in the schema 'convert' directory eg. for ISO19139 this is INSTALL_DIR/web/geonetwork/xml/schemas/iso19139/convert/ThreddsToFragments.

 A sample template 'HARVESTING TEMPLATE – THREDDS – DATA DISCOVERY' has been provided for use with the stylesheets described above for the iso19139 metadata schema.
-This template is in the schema 'templates' directory eg. for ISO19139, this is INSTALL_DIR/web/geonetwork/xml/schemas/iso19139/templates/thredds-harvester-unidata-data-discovery.xml.
+This template is in the schema 'templates' directory eg. for ISO19139, this is INSTALL_DIR/web/geonetwork/xml/schemas/iso19139/templates/thredds-harvester-unidata-data-discovery.xml. *Before* attempting to run this example, you should make sure that this template and others from the iso19139 schema have been loaded into GeoNetwork using the 'Add templates' function in the Administration menu.

 We'll now give an example of how to set up a harvester and harvest THREDDS metadata from one of the public unidata motherlode catalogs at http://motherlode.ucar.edu:8080/thredds/catalog/satellite/3.9/WEST-CONUS_4km/catalog.xml.